 Potential Benefits of CBG

-• Pain & Inflammation: 2021 research from King’s College in London, England found that CBG may have anti-inflammatory effects [1].
+- Pain & Inflammation: 2021 research from King’s College in London, England, found that CBG may have anti-inflammatory effects [2].
 Anecdotally, many people use CBG for physical discomfort.
+CBG salves may improve skin health as well, reducing inflammation and pain.

-• Anxiety: A 2022 survey conducted by prominent cannabinoid researcher Ethan Russo and colleagues found that many people use CBG for anxiety [2].
-Respondents to the survey reported that CBG was highly effective for this use.
-Anecdotally, CBG is a beneficial choice for promoting a calm, anxiety-free mind due to its uplifting, yet focusing properties.
+- Anxiety: A 2022 survey conducted by prominent cannabinoid researcher Ethan Russo and colleagues found that many people use CBG for anxiety [3].
+Survey respondents reported that CBG was highly effective for this use.
+Anecdotally, CBG is a beneficial choice for promoting a calm, anxiety-free mind due to its uplifting and focusing properties.

-• Energy & Focus: A 2021 survey published in the International Journal of Complementary & Alternative Medicine found that many people with attention disorders improved their focus after using products that contained a mix of CBG and cannabidiol (CBD) [3].
-Anecdotally, CBG helps many people focus because of its uplifting, yet not distracting effects.
+- Energy & Focus: A 2021 survey published in the International Journal of Complementary & Alternative Medicine found that many people with attention disorders improved their focus after using products that contained a mix of CBG and cannabidiol (CBD) [4].

-Because CBG supports mental and physical health without creating psychoactive effects, it’s become an extremely popular cannabinoid for therapeutic use.
+Because CBG supports mental and physical health without creating intoxicating effects, it is becoming a more popular cannabinoid for therapeutic use.

 Side Effects of CBG